 - WordPress Post Categories – Sorting Features

-Out of the box, WordPress post URLs aren’t search engine friendly.
-In order to make the best use of categories, you will first need to modify the way WordPress displays your URLs.
+Default WordPress post URLs aren’t very search engine friendly.
+In order to make the best use of WordPress categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks let you display SEO-friendly URLs, so instead of having a post link that looks like this:
+Permalinks let you display search engine friendly URLs, so instead of having a post link that looks like this:

-If you have not configured your permalinks yet, then we recommend doing so first before configuring your post categories.
+If you have not yet configured your permalinks, then do so now before configuring your post categories.

-The first step, then, is to work out what kind of broad “topics” you will write about.
-These can be topics related to your specific niche, your products or services, and even your industry.
+We recommend, therefore, planning what kind of broad “topics” you will write about and publish on your website or blog.
+These can be topics related to your niche, your services or products, and even your industry.

-If you need help website planning, go here: A Comprehensive Guide To Website Planning For Business Owners
+If you need help website planning, go here: A Cost-Saving Guide To Website Planning For Non-Technical Business Owners

-When creating your list of topics, include areas of your business that your visitors, prospects, and clients should be better educated or informed about.
-This is important in terms of establishing your website as an online authority that visitors will want to come back repeatedly to and/or refer to others.
+When creating a list of topics, remember to include areas of your business that your visitors, prospects, and clients need to be better educated or informed about.
+This is very important in terms of establishing your website as an online authority that visitors will want to subscribe to (if you offer a newsletter or valuable content like ongoing training, tips, etc.) and/or refer to others.

-Let’s say, for example, that you would like to start a website to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following:
+For example, let’s say that you would like to start a website to promote your marriage celebrant business.
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include:

 - Marriage Celebrant FAQs